PierreExeter/capitons-matelas/README_VERCEL.md

-# Vercel Deployment Guide - Waitress Setup
+# Vercel Deployment Guide - Single File Setup

-This guide explains how to deploy the mattress button point calculator on Vercel using Waitress as the production server.
+This guide explains how to deploy the mattress button point calculator on Vercel using a single unified file approach.

 ## 🚀 Quick Deploy